 Dr. Jim Randall

-Professor, Master of Arts in Island Studies, University of Prince Edward Island, Canada
+Professor Emeritus (Island Studies), University of Prince Edward Island, Canada

 - Shifting perceptions of island sustainability